hooh-hooah/hooh-hooah.github.io/issue-feedback.md

 Just one thing. **PLEASE ATTACH `output_log.txt` FILE with the Issues!**.
 If you don't attach `output_log.txt` file with the issues, The probability of getting the answer will get low as AAA lootboxes.

-You can find the `output_log.txt` file in the root folder of the game.
+You can find the `output_log.txt` file in the root folder of the game   .

 Also don't forget to attach the visual references such as Videos and Screenshots.